Learn

 MVP: An app connecting luxury car drivers with passengers in San Francisco.

-Validation: Early adopter usage, proving the demand for app-based ride services.
+Validation: Early adopter usage, proving the demand for app-based rides.

 MVP: 'The Facebook,' an exclusive social network for Harvard students.

-Validation: Rapid user adoption and high engagement within the Harvard community.
+Validation: Rapid user adoption and high engagement within Harvard.

 Today: Meta, a global social media and technology conglomerate.